-CE 472 Operation and Maintenance Management of
+CE 472 Operation and Maintenance Management of Pavements

-Pavements

-CO1 implementation for operation and maintenance of highways.
+CO1 Prepare Model Concession Agreement for various types of PPP models of project implementation for operation and maintenance of highways. implementation for operation and maintenance of inginways.
 CO2 Assign the priorities of maintenance by identifying significant factors influencing the project.
 CO3 Evaluate the functional and structural condition of existing pavement.
-CO4 Identify the pavement distresses and suggest suitable maintenance strategies.
+CO4 Identify the pavement distresses and suggest suitable maintenance strategies. additional to partition distributes and subsection of maintenance strategies.
 CO5 Design the overlays for the existing pavement using various approaches using BBD and FWD.
-I WD.